GuiDupont/get_next_line_42/README.md

 **Read buffer size**

-The size of the buffer used during the read function calls is not predefined and can take any value.
+The size of the buffer used for the read function is not predefined and can take any value >0 and < 100 000 000.
 It has to befined during compilation.

 **Return value**